 Most uncontested divorce cases are for couples that have not been married for very long, have no children, or have not accumulated property and other assets.
 An uncontested divorce is also common with couples who signed a prenuptial agreement.

 Between the two types of divorce, a contested divorce in Ontario is more common.
 This is especially true in marriages of long duration, with children, or with substantial accumulated property and assets.
+That does not mean that being married for a long time in of itself results in a contested divorce; only if there are issues in dispute.

 Reasons for Contesting a Divorce